 The best thing to do is simply find more recipes.
-You can easily find them online and print or write them out, or use a good old fashioned budget cook book.
+You can easily find them online and print or write them out, use a good old fashioned budget cook book or use meal planning apps.
 Take to trust Google or lost an eternity looking on Pinterest.

 The more variety of recipes you have on hand, the less likely you’ll get an opportunity to get bored of cooking and eating them.